-A project Any undertaking (as defined in section 1 of the Waters Regulations and section 2 of the MVFAWR ) that requires a water licence or land use permit. receiving environment The natural environment that, directly or indirectly, receives any deposit or discharge of waste from a project.
+the land and where the natural vegetation changes from predominantly aquatic vegetation to terrestrial vegetation (excepting water tolerant species).
+For reservoirs, this refers to normal high operating levels (full supply level).
+ORS Online Review System project Any undertaking (as defined in section 1 of the Waters Regulations and section 2 of the MVFAWR ) that requires a water licence or land use permit. receiving environment The natural environment that, directly or indirectly, receives any deposit or discharge of waste from a project.
 Review Board Mackenzie Valley Environmental Impact Review Board security deposit Funds held by the appropriate authority (the GNWT, CIRNAC, or other landowner) that can be used in the case of abandonment of a project to reclaim the site, or to carry out any ongoing measures that may remain to be taken after the abandonment of the project. sewage All toilet waste (blackwater) and greywater.
-SLWB Sahtu Land and Water Board SNP Surveillance Network Program toilet waste All human excreta and associated products, not including greywater. traditional (environmental) knowledge A cumulative, collective body of knowledge, experience, and values (TEK/TK) built up by a group of people through generations of living in close contact with nature.
+SLWB Sahtu Land and Water Board SNP Surveillance Network Program toilet waste All human excreta and associated products, not including greywater. traditional (environmental) knowledge A cumulative, collective body of knowledge, experience, and values (тек/тк) built up by a group of people through generations of living in close contact with nature.
 Builds upon the historic experiences of a people and adapts to social, economic, environmental, spiritual, and political change. type A water licence A water licence required as per Column IV of Schedules D to H of the Waters Regulations (for non-federal areas) and Column IV of Schedules IV to VIII of the MVFAWR (for federal areas). type B water licence A water licence required as per Column III of Schedules D to H of the Waters Regulations (for non-federal areas) and Column III of Schedules IV to VIII of the MVFAWR (for federal areas). waste As defined in section 1 of the Waters Act and section 51 of the MVRMA.
-WLWB Wek'èezhìi Land and Water Board